-Uncertainties surrounding the economy and the hard drive shortage means that Dell's fiscal 2012 full-year revenue is tracking at the lower end of its growth forecast of 1 to 5 percent, the company said.
+Uncertainties surrounding the economy and the hard drive shortage means that Dell's fiscal 2012 revenue is tracking at the lower end of its growth forecast of 1 to 5 percent, the company said.

-To the that extent we see higher (drive) prices we'll also see some offsets in other components and we're going to do everything we can to protect our customers.
+To the extent that we see higher (drive) prices we'll also see some offsets in other components and we're going to do everything we can to protect our customers.
 But maybe in some cases we do have to raise our prices, Chief Financial Officer Brian Gladden told Reuters in an interview.